tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

 As per usual, NA was mostly a two-horse race throughout the year with TSM and Shopify.
-Then this horse usually got turned into glue whenever it was Major time.
+Then this horse got turned into glue whenever it was Major time.
 On top of that, TSM has a tendency to fall asleep at the wheel towards the end of each season.
 Last year they missed Arlington, this year they missed Bali.

 For what it's worth, they *did* make it to grand finals of the BetBoom Dacha LAN event in September but lost to, you guessed it: Gaimin Gladiators.